- Academic Affairs

 University of Maryland, Baltimore Joins the Diversity Abroad Network for Education Abroad

-“Our goal is to assist all UMB students as they prepare for an immersive experience abroad and also help prepare them to be allies to one another as they navigate new cultures,” said Dr. Bonnie Bissonette, Director of Education Abroad and International Safety.
+“Our goal is to assist all UMB students as they prepare for an immersive experience abroad and also help prepare them to be allies to one another as they navigate new cultures,” said Bonnie Bissonette, EdD, MA, director of Education Abroad and International Safety.

 The Diversity Abroad Network provides tools that address race and ethnicity, students with disabilities, religious diversity, and gender and sexual orientation.
 The student-facing side (Diversity Abroad) allows students to search for programs and resources directly.
 The institutional-facing side offers the following benefits: